-- 25. TRA will consider waiving interest when substantial interest has accumulated or is expected to accumulate for an automobile insurer confirmed to be unable to pay all amounts owing. - 26.
+- 24. TRA will consider waiving interest when substantial interest has accumulated or is expected to accumulate for an automobile insurer confirmed to be unable to pay all amounts owing. - 25.
 TRA will consider waiving interest accumulated over the course of an extended payment agreement that was based on the automobile insurer's inability to pay.
-The waiver will apply only if the automobile insurer maintains its payment schedule and complies with the Act. - 27.
-Penalties will generally be waived only for an automobile insurer experiencing extreme financial difficulty for which enforcing payment of penalties would jeopardize its continued operation, the jobs of its employees, or the welfare of the community as a whole. - 28.
-Prior to approving an application for a waiver of penalties or interest on the basis of financial hardship, TRA requires full financial disclosure from the applicant, including a statement of income and expenses, and a statement of assets and liabilities.
+The waiver will apply only if the automobile insurer maintains its payment schedule and complies with the Act. - 26.
+Normally penalties will not be waived based on financial hardship unless it is determined that enforcing payment of the penalties would jeopardize the continued operation of an automobile insurer's business, the jobs of its employees, or the welfare of the community.

+27. Prior to approving an application for a waiver of penalties or interest based on financial hardship, TRA requires full financial disclosure from the applicant, including a statement of income and expenses, and assets and liabilities.